mustafa-tariqk/mindscape/README.md

 For troubleshooting common issues and implementing solutions, refer to the [Known Limitations and Workarounds](../../wiki/Limitations)

 For a system that is already up and running that you want to make changes to, go to [Maintenance Suggestions](../../wiki/Maintenance)

+For code documentation, navigate to server/docs or client/docs and open the html files in your web browser of choice.